garyorsargos/garyorsargos/README.md

 - Cloud architecture and continuous deployment
 - Data science and research methods through the DARTS program (Data-Enabled Research Training and Development Sprints)
   - 12-week intensive research training at UCF
-  - Focus on Python/R, data science, and interdisciplinary research
+  - Focus on Python, data science, and interdisciplinary research
   - Working with high-quality datasets in scientific domains
   - Developing skills in Git, LaTeX, and Jupyter Notebooks